Frequently Asked Questions

 Q. Are there any medical facilities or personnel on board your vessels?

 Our crew is trained in both first aid and CPR and there are first aid supplies on board.
-There is an onboard physician aboard the ship in Costa Rica & Panama and in Galapagos; there is not a physician on board in our other destinations.
+There is an onboard physician aboard the ship in Costa Rica, Panama, Colombia, and Galapagos; there is not a physician on board in our other destinations.

 Q. Will I get seasick?

 While the areas and waters we travel are mostly protected, in the event of high winds or open passageway crossings you may encounter rough waters.
 Seasickness medication is kept on board all of our vessels, however, it is not recommended for children.
 If you are prone to seasickness or traveling with children, you should consult your physician prior to your departure.
 The captain will update you when there might be extra motion so you can take the medication in enough time to be effective.

 Q. Do any of your vessels have an elevator?

 Only one of our ships, the S.S.
 Legacy, has an elevator connecting guests to three public decks (stairs are required to access the top deck).
 Guests must be able to manage steps to get on and off of all of our ships and to access the various decks throughout the fleet.